How to Create a Shipping Label (2026): 5 Easy Steps

 Using Shipping Software

 Platforms like Shippo, ShipStation, or Pirate Ship are designed to streamline shipping.
-They connect to multiple carriers, allowing you to compare rates and print labels from one dashboard.
+They connect to multiple carriers, letting you compare rates and print labels from one dashboard.
 The biggest benefit is access to deeply discounted rates.
-Learn where to get the best shipping discounts.
-Some platforms offer savings of up to 80% off standard UPS or USPS prices.
-Many of these services have free plans for low volume shippers, making them accessible for everyone.
+Learn where to find the best shipping discounts.
+Some platforms offer savings of up to 89% off standard carrier prices, according to Pirate Ship’s rate comparison data.
+Many of these services have free plans for low volume shippers, making them accessible to everyone.

 Using a Mobile App

 Most major carriers and many shipping software platforms offer mobile apps.
-These apps allow you to do almost everything from your phone, including entering shipment details, paying for postage, and generating a label.
-This is perfect for when you’re on the go and need to quickly figure out how to create a shipping label.
+These apps allow you to do almost everything from your phone: entering shipment details, paying for postage, and generating a label.
+This is perfect for when you’re on the go and need to quickly create a shipping label.

 As you create your label, you’ll have the option to add services for extra peace of mind.

-- Signature Confirmation: Requires the recipient to sign for the package upon delivery, providing proof that it was received.
+• Signature Confirmation: Requires the recipient to sign for the package upon delivery, providing proof of delivery.

 Upon payment, the system will instantly generate your shipping label, usually as a PDF file.
-You will also receive a tracking number immediately.
-Many online platforms now also offer electronic shipping labels, providing a QR code you can take to the carrier.
-They will scan the code and print the physical label for you.
+Many online platforms also offer electronic shipping labels, providing a QR code you can take to the carrier.
+They scan the code and print the physical label for you.

 The final step is getting the label on your package.
 You can print it yourself at home or, if you received a QR code, have the carrier print it at their retail location.
 If you’re using USPS, you can schedule a free USPS pickup so you don’t have to visit the post office.

 A poorly printed or placed label can cause major delays.
-Follow these best practices to ensure your package is scannable and ready for its journey.
+Follow these best practices.

 Managing Returns and Customization